-Our unique hull shapes are each designed from scratch using advanced naval architecture software.
-With the exception of out ‘Punts’, Our design brief is generally to develop a hull shape that is best suited to the conditions off the Australaian coast.
-Our hulls feature a variable deadrise combined with an inverted forward chine.
-This combination was chosen to give a balance between stability at rest, smooth water planing and rough water comfort.
-The inverted chine allows for a finer entry to increase comfort levels when heading into choppy seas.
-Below the waterline the flatter deadrise aft promotes stability and easy planing.
-Using advanced naval architecture software allows us to test each hull on the computer and fine tune the shape before any plate is cut.
-Once we are satisfied with the hull shape we can then extract the individual plate shapes for computer controlled cutting.
-Our design development costs are kept to a minimum since all the trial and error is done on the computer, with the exception of our ‘Punts’.
+Using advanced naval architecture software, we design our unique hull shapes from scratch to best suit the conditions off the Australian coast, featuring a variable deadrise combined with an inverted forward chine for a balance between stability at rest, smooth water planing, and rough water comfort, while the inverted chine allows for a finer entry to increase comfort levels when heading into choppy seas and the flatter deadrise aft promotes stability and easy planing below the waterline, and once satisfied with the hull shape, we extract the individual plate shapes for computer controlled cutting, which helps us keep our design development costs to a minimum by doing all the trial and error on the computer, with the exception of our ‘Punts’.

 DESIGNED BY A QUALIFIED ENGINEER